dschablowsky/FordPassWidget/README.md

 ## Features
 - Automatically fetch data from server (default every 5 minutes)
 - Store data on local device as fallback
+- You can choose to store your credentials in a keychain (by default deactivated).
+After first successful run you can delete the credentials from the widget.
+But be careful: other widgets can also store and read data from the keychain!

 ## Todo
 - Display information for electric cars (don´t have one so I can´t test it)